 Were there moments in time when you REALLY wanted to quit?
 It must be an important mental battle, isn’t it?

 Yes, I made it! 🙂 It was the most amazing thing I’ve ever done.
 It’s definitely a mental battle; a few in our group didn’t make it but for me, honestly, there was never a time I wanted to quit.
 It was too important to me to get to the roof of Africa! 🙂

-Kerry, thanks a million for your time! 🙂 I’m sure your story will inspire a lot of people to follow their dreams, no matter what! 😉
+Kerry, thanks a million for your time.
+I’m sure your story will inspire people to follow their dreams, no matter what! 😉